SkafteNicki/dtu_mlops/05_project_overview/readme.md

 # 4. The PyTorch Ecosystem

-The [Pytorch ecosystem](https://pytorch.org/ecosystem/) is a great place for finding open-source frameworks that can help you accelate your own research.
+The [Pytorch ecosystem](https://pytorch.org/ecosystem/) is a great place for finding open-source frameworks that can help you accelerate your own research.
 Today we will have focus on three such frameworks from which you will have to choose one as the foundation for your project.
 The three frameworks are:

 * [Kornia](https://github.com/kornia/kornia).
 Kornia is a differentiable computer vision (CV) library for PyTorch, that consists of a set of routines and differentiable modules to solve generic computer vision problems.

 * [Transformers](https://github.com/huggingface/transformers).
-The Transformers reposatory from the Huggingface group focuses on state-of-the-art Natural Language Processing (NLP).
-It provides many pretrained model to perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation, etc in 100+ languages.
+The Transformers repository from the Huggingface group focuses on state-of-the-art Natural Language Processing (NLP).
+It provides many pre-trained model to perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation, etc in 100+ languages.
 Its aim is to make cutting-edge NLP easier to use for everyone.